deadphill/agilepredict-octopus-rates-card/README.md

 ### 3) Add the Lovelace card

+1. Open the file [`lovelace/agilepredict_card.yaml`](lovelace/agilepredict_card.yaml) in this repository
+2. Copy all the YAML content
-In your dashboard:
+3. In your Home Assistant dashboard:

-1. Edit dashboard → Add card → Manual (YAML)
+   - Edit dashboard → Add card → Manual (YAML)
-2. Paste the contents of: lovelace/agilepredict_card.yaml
+   - Paste the YAML you copied
+   - Save

 ---